j19sch/frogsconf/pages/home.md

 ### When is it?

+- Lean Coffee: Thursday 8 December 2022 4pm-5:30pm CET
+- Unconference: Saturday 11 March 2023 10am CET
-- Next Unconference: Thursday 8 September starting at 10am CEST
+- Unconference: Saturday 9 September 2023 10am CET

-Details can be found on our [Schedule page](link://slug/schedule).
-For those already in the Netherlands, we'll grab real-life drinks on Friday, 9 September in Utrecht the evening after the online event.
+We'll update our [Schedule page](link://slug/schedule) when we get closer to the events.

 If you want to know how long we've been doing this and who helped organize in the past, visit our [previous editions](link://slug/previous-editions) page.